 where assuming $\delta \theta \ll \theta_i$, we obtain the axion isocurvature amplitude $S_a \approx 2 \delta\theta/\theta_i$.
 The dark matter isocurvature, $S_d$ is a product of $S_a$ and $\gamma$, the fraction of axion DM relic abundance $\Omega_a h^2$ among the total DM abundance $\Omega_d h^2$.
 Throughout the article, we work in the framework of single field inflation and assume that the axion isocurvature is the only source of DM isocurvature.
 We do not consider the more complicated multifield inflation scenario in which DM isocurvature could be generated during reheating of multiple inflatons~\cite{Martin:2021frd}.
+Consequently, the remaining part of DM are assumed to be generated from radiation and will not contribute to the DM isocurvature $S_d$.
 The expression for $\Omega_a$ in the last line, adapted from~\cite{Dine:2017swf}, is for QCD axion through the vanilla misalignment mechanism~\cite{Preskill:1982cy,Dine:1982ah,Abbott:1982af}.
 Note that $\Omega_a$ depends on $f_a$, the axion decay constant after inflation.\footnote{Beyond the minimal misalignment mechanism, mechanisms such as early matter domination~\cite{Lazarides:1990xp,Kawasaki:1995vt, Banks:1996ea, Giudice:2000ex,Grin:2007yg}, thermal friction from gauge fields~\cite{Berghaus:2019cls,Papageorgiou:2022prc,Choi:2022nlt}, or dynamical PQ scale~\cite{Allali:2022sfm,Allali:2022yvx} could significantly alternate $\Omega_a$, which we will not explore further in the paper.
 Alternatively, an axion-like particle could also go through the misalignment mechanism and become DM.
 The axion-like particle's mass is not fixed by the standard model QCD scale, introducing an extra free parameter when calculating its relic density.
 In all scenarios above, the corresponding decay constants could be significantly higher than in the vanilla case.
 Elaborate discussions for these possibilities will be left to future studies.} As we will discuss in more detail, $f_I$ is not necessarily equal to $f_a$ in the presence of the PQ field coupling to the inflaton.

 The isocurvature spectrum is then given by

 where the amplitude is given by

 and $n_i$ is the isocurvature spectral index.
 The current CMB measurements constrain uncorrelated DM isocurvature to be~\cite{Planck:2018jri}